 About Luis Mata

 Before becoming a US Citizen, unjust state laws tried to deny him the opportunity to access college due to his immigration status.
 So, he became a leader in the fight for justice and for a future that one day can and will exist.
-Luis worked three jobs, including being an advocate for victims of domestic violence with the Office of Immigration Services, in order to put himself through college.
+Luis worked three jobs, including waiting tables and serving as the Legal Assistant at the Office of Immigration Services assisting victims of domestic violence navigate the criminal and immigration systems, in order to put himself through college.

 During his time at the University of Tennessee Knoxville, he co-founded Students for Migrant Justice, a student organization that serves as a political home for immigrant students in Knoxville.
 He was awarded the prestigious Beacon of Change award, the highest student award conferred by students, for his commitment to creating change and fighting for justice.
 He graduated from the University of Tennessee - Knoxville as a first-generation graduate with his B.A. in Political Science.